Slavery in Russia: Kievan Rus'

-The Russian lands continued in their historic function as a source of slaves for outsiders.
+Crimean slave trade

-For example, in 1382 the Golden Horde under Khan Tokhtamysh sacked Moscow, burning the city and carrying off thousands of inhabitants as slaves; similar raids occurred routinely until well into the 16th century.
+Russians themselves were enslaved later.
+For example, in 1382, the Golden Horde under Khan Tokhtamysh sacked Moscow, burning the city and carrying off thousands of inhabitants as slaves; similar raids occurred routinely until well into the 16th century.
 In 1521, the combined forces of Crimean Khan Mehmed I Giray and his Kazan allies attacked Moscow and captured thousands of slaves.
-In 1571, the Crimean Tatars attacked and sacked Moscow, burning everything but the Kremlin and taking thousands of captives as slaves.
+In 1571, the Crimean Tatars attacked and sacked Moscow, burning everything but the Kremlin and taking thousands of captives as slaves for the Crimean slave trade.

 In Crimea, about 75% of the population consisted of slaves.
 The Crimean–Nogai raids into East Slavic lands continued into the 18th century.

 An anonymous Lithuanian author wrote in De moribus tartarorum, lituanorum et moscorum:

+Tsardom of Russia

-By the sixteenth century, the slave population of the Grand Duchy of Moscow consisted mostly of those who had had become serfs owing to poverty.
+By the 16th century, the serf population consisted mostly of those who had had become serfs owing to poverty.
 They worked predominantly as household servants, among the richest families, and indeed generally produced less than they consumed.

 Laws forbade slave owners to free slaves in times of famine in order to avoid feeding them, and slaves generally remained with their owning family for a long time; the Domostroy, an advice book, speaks of the need to choose slaves of good character and to provide for them properly.
 Slavery remained a major institution in Russia until 1723, when Peter the Great converted the household slaves into house serfs.
 The government of Tsar Feodor III had formally converted Russian agricultural slaves into serfs earlier, in 1679.

+Russian Siberia

-Indigenous peoples of Siberia – notably the Yakuts and the Buryats of Eastern Siberia – practised slavery on a small scale.
-With the conquest of Siberia in the 16th and 17th centuries, Russians enslaved natives in military operations and in Cossack raids.
+Indigenous peoples of Siberia – notably the Yakuts and the Buryats of Eastern Siberia – practised slavery on a smaller scale.
+With the conquest of Siberia in the 16th and 17th centuries, the Russians enslaved natives in military operations and in Cossack raids.
 Cases involving native women were frequent, held as concubines, sometimes mortgaged to other men and traded for commercial profit.
 The Russian government generally opposed the conversion of natives to Christianity because it would free them from paying the yasak, the fur tribute.
 The government decreed that the non-Christian slaves were to be freed.
 This in turn led local Russian owners of slaves to petition the government for conversion and even involved forced conversions of their slaves.
 The rules stipulated that the native convert became a serf of the converter.
 As an indication of the extent of the slavery system, one voyevoda reported in 1712 that "there is hardly a Cossack in Yakutsk who does not have natives as slaves".